jamen/osia/docs/WRITING-PLUGINS.md

 # Writing Plugins
-Osia has a small utility to make common plugin writing a better experience, called `osia.plugin`.
+Osia has a small utility to make common plugin writing a better experience, called [`osia-plugin`](https://github.com/seanc/osia-plugin).
 It is a function on the main module.

 This function prepares a file-routine for you, and provides some more flexible syntax...